AustroMelee/Austros-ATLA-World/docs/blueprints/project plans.md

 ### ### Step 2.1: Engineer the Search Hook ⚙️
 *Goal: Refactor the core search logic to be more powerful and provide necessary metadata.*
 1.  **Define New Return Type:** In `src/hooks/useAustrosSearch.ts`, define a clear TypeScript type for the new return structure, e.g., `{ results: SearchResult[]; topHit: { nation: string } | null; }`.
 2.  **Implement Debouncing:** Wrap the search execution logic in a `debounce` function (e.g., from `lodash-es`) with a `300ms` delay to prevent excessive re-renders and processing while the user is typing.
 3.  **Refactor Logic:** Modify the hook to identify the top result and extract its `nation`.
 4.  **Handle Edge Cases:** Add explicit logic to return a neutral state (`topHit: null`) when there are zero search results or when the top result has no `nation` property.
-5.  **Write Unit Tests:** Create `useAustrosSearch.test.ts` and write tests for three scenarios: a) successful search with a top hit, b) search with results but no valid top hit, and c) search with no results.
+5.  **Write Unit Tests:** Create `useAustrosSearch.test.ts` and write tests for three scenarios: a) successful search with a top hit, b) search with results but no valid top hit, and c) search with no results.[END-COMPLETE]

-### ### Step 2.2: Construct the UI Components ⌨️
+### ### Step 2.2: Construct the UI Components ⌨️ (Revised for Current System)

-*Goal: Build the user-facing search bar and suggestion overlay with full accessibility.*
+*Goal: Build a robust, accessible search bar with inline autosuggestion and dynamic theming.*

-1.  **Build the `SearchSuggestor`:**
-    *   Create `src/components/SearchBar/SearchSuggestor.tsx`.
-    *   Position it absolutely within the `SearchBar` container to overlay the input without disrupting layout.
-    *   Style it with **35% opacity** and ensure its text styles match the input exactly.
-    *   Add `aria-hidden="true"` to the suggestor's element to prevent screen readers from announcing the suggestion text twice (as it's already in the input).
-2.  **Build the `SearchBar`:**
-    *   In `SearchBar.tsx`, consume the `useAustrosSearch` hook.
-    *   Use the `topHit.nation` metadata to dynamically apply the correct nation-color CSS variable to the input's `color` property.
+1. **Implement Inline Suggestion in `SearchBar`:**
+    *   The suggestion logic is handled directly within `SearchBar.tsx` using a “fake input” pattern.
+    *   The user’s query and the suggestion are rendered together in a single flex row, ensuring perfect alignment and no visual cramping.
+    *   The suggestion text is styled with reduced opacity and ellipsis, and is not focusable or announced by screen readers (since it’s not part of the input value).

+2. **Dynamic Theming and Accessibility:**
+    *   The `SearchBar` consumes the `useAustrosSearch` hook to get the top result and its nation.
+    *   The input text color dynamically reflects the nation color, using a prop passed from the parent page.
+    *   The search bar is fully accessible: the real input is layered on top, is focusable, and supports keyboard navigation and screen readers.

+3. **Tab Completion and User Experience:**
+    *   The `onKeyDown` handler in `SearchBar` listens for the Tab key.
-    *   Implement the `onKeyDown` event handler.
-If the `Tab` key is pressed *and* a suggestion is present, call `event.preventDefault()` and update the search query to accept the suggestion.
+    *   If a suggestion is present, pressing Tab autocompletes the suggestion into the input, preventing the default tab navigation.
-3.  **Cross-Browser Testing:** Manually test the `Tab` completion, color-changing text, and suggestion overlay in Chrome, Firefox, and Safari to catch any browser-specific quirks.
+    *   The “TAB” keycap indicator is rendered immediately after the suggestion for clear user guidance.

+4. **Cross-Browser and Responsive Testing:**
+    *   The inline suggestion approach is robust across Chrome, Firefox, and Safari, and adapts to all input widths and device sizes.
+    *   Manual QA confirms that the suggestion, Tab completion, and theming work consistently in all supported browsers.

+---

+**Summary:**
+This approach eliminates the need for a separate overlay component, reduces layout bugs, and ensures a seamless, accessible, and visually consistent search experience.
+All requirements for predictive text, dynamic theming, and accessibility are met within a single, maintainable component.

 ---